Norwich City relegated to Championship as Aston Villa loss seals their fate | Goal.com

 Norwich City's fate has been sealed as the Canaries suffered relegation to the Championship with Saturday's loss to Aston Villa.

-Dean Smith went down 2-0 to his former club at Villa Park to leave Norwich on the brink of the drop.
+Dean Smith lost 2-0 to his former club at Villa Park to leave Norwich on the brink of the drop.

 Editors' Picks